RoyMagnussen/CottonBox-Data-Centric/README.md

 ##### 2.1 Callout Close Button

 When this button is clicked by the user, it triggers a jQuery function which sets a cookie.
 If the page is reloaded, the page will check to see if the cookie has been set, if so then the callout will not be displayed.

+#### 3. Latest Products Section

+This displays the 6 latest products that the company has to offer, which allows the users quick access to the latest products.

+##### 3.1 Product Card

+The product card allows the user to see information about the product such as:

+- An image of the product.
+- The name of the product.
+- The price of the product.
+- A link to the product's page.
+(Currently not implemented).
+- A button to add the product into the shopping cart which opens a modal.

+##### 3.2 Flash Messages

+The flash messages are displayed once the product has been added into the shopping cart.
+This is to reassure the user that the product has successfully been added into the shopping cart.

+#### 4. Add To Cart Modal

+This modal is opened when the button on the product card to add the product to the shopping cart has been pressed.

+It asks the user to select the desired colour from the available different colours, the desired size from the available size and the quantity that they would like.

+It also contains information such as an image of the product, the name and price of the product in order to reconfirm with the user that this is the correct product.

 ### Features Left to Implement
 - Another feature idea